Coronavirus (COVID-19): Advice and guidance for patients, plus the latest visiting restrictions

 We offer a preceptorship programme for all newly qualified nurses to help them develop their skills and confidence in cardiothoracic nursing.

-All newly qualified nurses will be enrolled onto a six-day in-house training programme which focuses on caring for cardiology, respiratory and surgical patients, as well as covering topics such as leadership.
+All newly qualified nurses will be enrolled onto a six-day in-house training programme which is a mixture of face to face and virtual learning.
+The programme focuses on caring for cardiology, respiratory and surgical patients, as well as covering topics such as leadership.
 These study days are led by multidisciplinary specialists from different departments across the hospital.

-As well as the six-day training programme, newly qualified nurses will be matched with a ‘preceptor’ (a nurse who has been registered for more than a year) for a six month period, to provide ongoing advice and support.
+As well as the preceptorship programme, newly qualified nurses will be matched with a ‘preceptor’ (a nurse who has been registered for more than a year) for a six month period, to provide ongoing advice and support.